hpcaitech/ColossalAI/examples/language/grok-1/README.md

 ## Inference

+You need 8x A100 80GB or equivalent GPUs to run the inference.

 We provide two scripts for inference. `run_inference_fast.sh` uses tensor parallelism provided by ColossalAI, and it is faster. `run_inference_slow.sh` uses auto device provided by transformers, and it is slower.

 Command format: